proabiral/infer/INSTALL.md

 ## Install Infer from source without opam

-If for some reason you prefer to install Infer's OCaml dependencies by some means other than opam, you can still compile Infer by running:
+If for some reason you prefer to install Infer&#39;s OCaml dependencies by some means other than opam, you can still compile Infer by running:

 ```sh